Linocut: Technique

 Since the material being carved has no directional grain and does not tend to split, it is easier to obtain certain artistic effects with lino than with most woods, although the resultant prints lack the often angular grainy character of woodcuts.
 Lino is generally much easier to cut than wood, especially when heated, but the pressure of the printing process degrades the plate faster and it is difficult to create larger works due to the material's lack of rigidity.

-Due to ease of use, linocut is widely used in schools to introduce children to the art of printmaking, using it to complete many tasks in the art lesson rather than going straight for the pencil and eraser.
+Because of its ease of use, linocut is widely used in schools to introduce children to the art of printmaking, allowing them to complete many tasks in the art lesson rather than reaching for the pencil and eraser.
 Similarly, non-professional artists often cut lino rather than wood for printing.
-Nevertheless, in the contemporary art world the linocut is an established professional print medium, because of its extensive use by the artists of the Expressionist art movement, Grosvenor School, followed by Pablo Picasso and Henri Matisse.
+Nevertheless, in the contemporary art world, the linocut is an established professional print medium because of its extensive use by artists of the Expressionist art movement, the Grosvenor School, and by Pablo Picasso and Henri Matisse.

-Emergence of the technique in America
+Emergence of the technique in the United States

 Wet Afternoon, linocut in four color blocks by Ethel Spowers of the Grosvenor School group, 1930.

 "Linoleum art" was first displayed in New York City in 1911 by the Czech émigré Vojtěch Preissig.
 In his publications on linocuts (1926–29) the respected American printmaker, Pedro Joseph de Lemos, simplified the methods for art schools and introduced new techniques for color linocuts, including the printing of the key block first.
 The first large-scale color linocuts made by an American artist were created c.
 1943–45 by Walter Inglis Anderson, and exhibited at the Brooklyn Museum in 1949.